African American Communities

 Wes_Brady,_ex-slave,_Marshall_edited.jpg

 In Union County near Jonesboro, Joseph Ivey was a skillful businessman who purchased property before 1830, amassing four hundred acres.
 Union County commissioners in Jonesboro hired him to build a bridge over the Running Lake waterway, which led to Ivey’s grist mill.
-Thirty-five free African Americans and their white friends lived in the settlement of Ivey by 1835.
+Thirty-five free Black people and their white friends lived in the settlement of Ivey by 1835.
 Emancipated families from Tennessee settled in Pope County during the 1840s.

 References